-Frequently Asked Questions About Braces
+Frequently Asked Questions

 A lot of our patients were referred to us by general dentists and pediatric dentists.
 Dr. Burton has worked hard to develop a relationship with many professionals in the Hendersonville, Madison, Goodlettsville, and Nashville area.
 We appreciate the trust and confidence they place in Dr. Burton and SmileMaker Orthodontics.

 The reason that this is a good time is because many permanent teeth in most children have started to erupt at this age and this allows a specialist to truly evaluate your child’s orthodontic condition.
 Orthodontists monitor the growth and development of not only your child’s teeth, but also their facial structure and jaw growth.

 He has specialized training and uses the most advanced technology available; this enables him to provide his patients with the best professional and personalized treatments in the Madison, Goodlettsville, Hendersonville and Nashville area.
 Come see us today at 200 Gleaves St. Suite C.

-It is unlikely that teeth will get straighter as a child grows and develops Most children now days receive braces at some point.
+It is unlikely that teeth will get straighter as a child grows and develops.
+Most children now days receive braces at some point.
 In fact, for most individuals, teeth actually get more crooked and crowded as we age.

-It’s eary to set an orthodontics apppoint at SmileMaker!
+It’s easy to set an orthodontics appointment at SmileMaker Orthodontics!
 Click here and fill out the form.
 We will call you or email you to set up a time that works with your schedule.
 We at SmileMaker Orthodontics know how busy your life is and how difficult it can be to schedule an appointment with a doctor.

 Great question!
 When you arrive at our office you will be greated by our guest relations coordinator, Sarah, who lives in East Nashville.
 Her primary job is making sure you are comfortable and have a great visit while you are here at our office.
 You’ll notice quickly that smiles are all around as we strive to make your experience a memorable one.